Best Gaming Monitors Under $200 (2026)

 | Acer Nitro KG241Y | 24” | IPS | 165Hz | ~$120 |

-Who it’s for: Anyone who wants the best all-around monitor under $200 for a mix of gaming and everyday use.
-The IPS panel makes text and desktop work comfortable alongside gaming.
+Who it’s for: Anyone who wants the best all-around monitor under $200 for a mix of competitive gaming and everyday use.
+The 27-inch size gives you noticeably more screen than the standard 24-inch alternatives at the same price.

 The BenQ MOBIUZ EX240N offers everything you need for smooth and fast-paced gameplay with its 1080p 165Hz display and 1ms MPRT response time, featuring AMD FreeSync Premium which minimizes screen tearing and stuttering.